Which passion vine flower is safe for butterfly caterpillars to eat?

 From our own experience and from listening to others, we have written a list of which species are safe, which are questionable, and which are deadly to caterpillars.

-Passion vines, also called passion flower, have common and botanical names.
+Passion vines, also called passion flowers, have common and botanical names.
 It is always best to buy your host plants by their botanical names.
 Passion vines are Passiflora species.
 In the list below, all are in the Passiflora genus.
 The name written below is the species name.
 Example, Maypop passionvine is Passiflora incarnata.
 After the botanical name, we include a common name.

 incarnata – Maypop